mooxphp/moox/gpt/mooxgpt.md

 -   the Filament Plugin 'Moox Jobs', see https://github.com/mooxphp/jobs, a Job Queue manager for Filament with multiple resources
 -   the Filament and WordPress Plugin 'Moox Press', see https://github.com/mooxphp/press
 -   Builder (package skeleton and GitHub Template repo), see https://github.com/mooxphp/builder - used to build all Moox packages, provides a build command `php build.php`to create a fully working Moox package with one Filament resource, model, migration and API controller called "Item".
+-   the Filament Plugin 'Moox Core', see https://github.com/mooxphp/core, required by all of our packages, ships translations, some traits and configuration
+-   a bunch of others, not yet production-ready Laravel packages / Filament plugins, see https://github.com/mooxphp/moox/tree/main/packages
 -   VS Code extension pack, see https://github.com/mooxphp/vscode and https://marketplace.visualstudio.com/items?itemName=adrolli.tallui-laravel-livewire-tailwind, most importantly using https://intelephense.com/

 ## Versions